Debug traffic flows with cloud endpoints and custom responses

 This Traffic Policy action returns a hardcoded response back to the client that made a request to your endpoint.

 Most importantly, when you use this action on the on_http_request phase, this hardcoded response comes straight from the ngrok network—no backends or upstream services required.
-Custom responses are also a terminating action, in that after the Traffic Policy module triggers one, it won’t run any subsequent actions.
+Custom responses are also a terminating action, in that after the Traffic Policy engine triggers one, it won’t run any subsequent actions.
 It’s the end of the road.

 We initially imagined custom responses being most useful for situations like returning a custom HTML maintenance page for all requests on your endpoint: